SalesforceLabs/survey-force/readme.md

    1. Check "Read" and "Create" access for "Surveys Taken" and "Survey Question Responses"
    1. Check "Read" and "Create" access for "Surveys Taken" and "Survey Question Responses"
 1. Add the Visualforce page, "Take Survey" to the list of enabled Visualforce pages.
+1. Create a Sharing Rule for "Survey" in Setup->Sharing Settings.
+Allow Read access to "Guest" user where "Share with Guest User" is True (or any other criteria)
+   1. Without this, Guest user cannot see Survey object becasue of new Guest user restrictions
+   1. See below for details

 ## Survey Connecting to Contact or Case Records